andyclymer/kerntroller/Software/MetricsMachineControl/README.md

 ## Start up calibration

-When you plug in the board, or when the board restarts after you've saved a code update, you'll notice a steady red light, and then two seconds of flsahing red lights.
-During the time that the lights are flashing, the code is taking a quick calibration test of the touch pads to figure out what the zero point is, so just keep your fingers off the touch pads!
+When you plug in the board, or when the board restarts after you've saved a code update, you'll notice a steady red light, and then two seconds of flashing red lights.
+During the time that the lights are flashing, the code is making a quick test of the touch pads to figure out what the zero point is, so don’t touch!
 If you need to recalibrate, just unplug and replug the device.

 ![Calibration](/images/calibration.gif)